The quiet curtain call

 [On Power] From "we live in a democracy" to "we live in a republic", both are laughable at best.
 At one point, we might have lived under one of these.
 However, both terms have been so thoroughly distorted through years of state and media propaganda, that

 [Research] [Abstract] [ICCE] Authored by Dr. Shengzhe Wang and myself, this abstract investigates the two-way interactions between a breaking wave and a floating breakwater through the numerical solver, DualSPHysics.
 Submitted to ICCE (International Conference on Coastal Engineering) for their 2026 conference.
-ICCE 2026_LB1_SW2.pdfGoogle Docs
+I will be giving an oral presentation at ICCE

 [Music] [Instrumental] Co-written by myself and the great Steven Wesson way back in 2018.
 The first music I have ever recorded.